Getting Started with Torii

 To verify a user's session token:

-#![allow(unused)] fn main() { use torii::{Torii, SessionToken, ToriiError}; async fn verify_session( torii: &Torii<impl torii_core::storage::UserStorage>, session_token: &str ) -> Result<(), ToriiError> { // Parse the session token let token = SessionToken::new(session_token.to_string()); // Verify and get session data let session = torii.get_session(&token).await?; // Get the user associated with this session let user = torii.get_user(&session.user_id).await? .ok_or_else(|| ToriiError::AuthError("User not found".to_string()))?; println!("Session verified for user: {}", user.id); Ok(()) } }
+#![allow(unused)] fn main() { use torii::{Torii, SessionToken, ToriiError}; use torii_core::RepositoryProvider; async fn verify_session( torii: &Torii<impl RepositoryProvider>, session_token: &str ) -> Result<(), ToriiError> { // Parse the session token let token = SessionToken::new(session_token); // Verify and get session data (works for both JWT and opaque tokens) let session = torii.get_session(&token).await?; // Get the user associated with this session let user = torii.get_user(&session.user_id).await? .ok_or_else(|| ToriiError::AuthError("User not found".to_string()))?; println!("Session verified for user: {}", user.id); Ok(()) } }

 OAuth Authentication Flow